 Distance = 90km

-Every Thursday there’s a performance by the dancing horses of the Royal Andalusian School Of Equestrian Art in Jerez de la Frontera at midday.
+Attending a performance by the dancing horses of the Royal Andalusian School Of Equestrian Art in Jerez de la Frontera is one of the highlights of a visit to Andalucia.
 To get there by public transport take the Andalucia Express train from Santa Justa or San Bernardo railway station in Seville then get a taxi to the Equestrian School.
-You should book tickets well in advance from the School Of Equestrian Art website as this is a popular weekly events which is regularly sold out.
+You should check performance dates and book tickets well in advance from the School Of Equestrian Art website as this is a popular weekly events which is regularly sold out.